ryanbahniuk/animations/README.md

 # Animations

-> A library for trigger CSS3 animations from JavaScript.
+> A library for triggering CSS3 animations from JavaScript.

+WIP

 ## License